Let’s talk tie-dye tips!

 Beyond the basic supplies

-Aside from gloves and table coverings, your project will look better if you rest it on a raised baker’s rack as you add the color.
-This prevents the dye from spreading where you don’t want.
+There are many different methods to this.
+Aside from gloves and table coverings (you can use cut open large trash bags), your project will look better if you rest it on a raised cookie cooling tray or some sort of grid that you can elevate as you add the color.
+The excess dye will drip down and not pool up around your project.
+It prevents the dye from spreading where you don’t want.

 Tongs work great for carefully picking up your project and turning it so you can color the backside.